-Every day I witness remarkable young men being challenged with new ideas, taught to them by a dedicated group of teachers in facilities envied by many.
-I see these boys achieve: in the classroom, on the sports field, in the music hall, on the stage.
-Most satisfyingly, I see happy boys.
+Every day I witness remarkable pupils being challenged with new ideas, taught to them by a dedicated group of teachers in facilities envied by many.
+I see these pupils achieve: in the classroom, on the sports field, in the music hall, on the stage.
+Most satisfyingly, I see happy children.

 Our academic curriculum is rightly at the heart of every working day at our North West London school – it forms the very core of all we seek to achieve as a leading place of learning.
-English, Mathematics, the Sciences, Humanities, Creative Arts, Languages and Digital disciplines form a curriculum designed to educate and inspire, giving both knowledge and a desire to want to know more.
+English, Mathematics, the sciences, humanities, creative arts, languages and digital learning form a curriculum designed to educate and inspire, giving both knowledge and a desire to want to know more.

-There is, however, much more outside the classroom, including Sport, which largely takes place on our 25-acre playing fields; music and drama, which are huge strengths of John Lyon; and well-resourced co-curricular and extra-curricular programmes that help our boys explore the world around them.
+There is, however, much more outside the classroom, including Sport, which largely takes place on our 25-acre playing fields; Music and Drama, which are huge strengths of John Lyon; and well-resourced Co-Curricular Programme and extra-curricular activities that help our pupils explore the world around them.

 John Lyon School life is a programme of personal growth and enrichment rarely seen in many schools – the sort of education that is highly sought after in today’s competitive educational marketplace, and prized by parents interested in a high quality independent education.